Soon-tek Oh

 Soon-tek Oh (오순택, O Sun-taek – also spelled as Soon-taek Oh or Soon-taik Oh or Soon-teck Oh; June 29, 1932 – April 4, 2018) was a Korean–American actor.
 He was the voice of Fa Zhou in Disney's Mulan and the direct-to-video sequel Mulan II and the sadistic Colonel Yin in Missing in Action 2: The Beginning.
-He has starred in many films, and also acted in television series, including Stargate SG-1; MacGyver; M*A*S*H; Charlie's Angels; Airwolf, Magnum, P.I.; Hawaii Five-O; Kung-Fu; Zorro; The Man with the Golden Gun; Baa Baa Black Sheep; Highlander: The Series and Touched by an Angel.
+He has starred in many films, and also acted in television series, including Stargate SG-1; MacGyver; M*A*S*H; Charlie's Angels; Airwolf, Magnum, P.I.; Hawaii Five-O; Kung-Fu; Zorro; The Man with the Golden Gun; The Final Countdown: Baa Baa Black Sheep; Highlander: The Series and Touched by an Angel.

 Early life

 Oh was born on June 29, 1932, in Mokpo during the period when Korea was under Japanese rule.
 He attended high school at Gwangju, South Korea, and attended Yonsei University in Seoul.

-After the end of Japanese rule in August 1945 and before the outbreak of the Korean War in June 1950, Oh and his family immigrated to the United States where he attended the University of Southern California.
+After the end of Japanese rule in August 1945 and before the outbreak of the Korean War in June 1950, Oh and his family emigrated to the United States where he attended the University of Southern California.
 He later earned an MFA from UCLA.